serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

    }

 ``-ftrivial-auto-var-init`` has the (expected!) effect of adding a ``memset`` inside the loop, to initialize ``modulePath``.
-The allocation itself is going to be move in the function prologue, but not the initialisation.
+The allocation itself is going to be moved in the function prologue, but not the initialisation.
 This turns a
 $\mathcal{O}(1)$ instruction into a $\mathcal{O}(n \times m)$ one, where $n$ is the size of the buffer and $m$ is the number of loop iteration.
 Not ideal.